-Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts
+Provincial and Territorial Gross Domestic Product (GDP) by Income and by Expenditure Accounts

-The Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts program produces annual estimates of selected aggregates of the National GDP by Income and by Expenditure Accounts, by province and territory: gross domestic product, final domestic demand, household income and government sector accounts.
+The Provincial and Territorial Gross Domestic Product (GDP) by Income and by Expenditure Accounts program produces annual estimates of selected aggregates of the National GDP by Income and by Expenditure Accounts, by province and territory: GDP, final domestic demand, household income and government sector accounts.

-The Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts program produces annual estimates of selected aggregates of the Income and Expenditure Accounts, by province and territory: gross domestic product, final domestic demand, household income and government sector accounts.
+The Provincial and Territorial Gross Domestic Product (GDP) by Income and by Expenditure Accounts program produces annual estimates of selected aggregates of the National GDP by Income and Expenditure Accounts, by province and territory: GDP, final domestic demand, household income and government sector accounts.

-The data are used in macroeconomic analysis and forecasting, for policy analysis and for econometric modelling and hypothesis testing by federal and provincial government officials, business people, academic economists and international organizations.
+The data are used in macroeconomic analysis and forecasting, for policy analysis and for econometric modelling and hypothesis testing by federal and provincial government officials, business people, academics, economists and international organizations.

 - Economic accounts

 - Gross domestic product

 The Canadian economy (households, non-profit institutions serving households, financial corporations, non-financial corporations, governments and non-residents).